Dortmund: Tourism

 Tourism in Dortmund is a fast-growing economic factor every year: new overnight records can be announced, new hotels open and new visitor magnets are added.
-Starting in the mid-1990s, Dortmund, formerly an industrial centre, saw rapid development that expanded its cultural and tourism possibilities, and transformed it into a newly vibrant city.
-An important strategic step was the start of construction the new Konzerthaus Dortmund, the reuse of vacant old industrial buildings like the Zollern II/IV Colliery, Kokerei Hansa, Dortmund U-Tower, and the strategic reorientation of the Dortmund Christmas Market with over 300 stalls packed around a gigantic Christmas tree creation that stands 45 metres tall – reputed to be the biggest in the world.
-A new Tourist Information centre right next to the U-Tower, gives visitors a quick overview of the tourist attractions in the City and Ruhr Area.
-Today Dortmund is with more than 1.450.528 (2017) overnight stays one of the most popular destinations in North Rhine-Westphalia.
+Starting in the mid-1990s, Dortmund, formerly an industrial centre, saw rapid development that expanded its cultural and tourism, and transformed it into a vibrant city.
+An important strategic step was the start of construction the Konzerthaus Dortmund, the reuse of vacant industrial buildings like the Zollern II/IV Colliery, Kokerei Hansa, Dortmund U-Tower, and the reorientation of the Dortmund Christmas Market with over 300 stalls packed around a Christmas tree that stands 45 metres tall – reputed to be the biggest in the world.
+A Tourist Information centre next to the U-Tower.
+In 2017, Dortmund had 1,450,528 overnight stays; making it one of the most popular destinations in North Rhine-Westphalia.

 The majority of tourists are domestic visitors, coming from Germany.
 International travellers arrive from the United Kingdom, Netherlands, Austria, and Switzerland.
 Dortmund also draws business tourism, having been equipped with facilities like WILO, Amprion next to Westfalenhallen and football tourism with Fans of Borussia Dortmund.
 The top 5 most visited attractions were the Christmas market, with more than three and a half million visitors, Signal Iduna Park, Deutsches Fußballmuseum, Dortmund U-Tower, Zollern II/IV Colliery, and Westfalenpark.